Barbarian

 -

-You gain resistance to lightning damage.
-Additionally, you can breathe underwater and gain a swimming speed equal to your walking speed while raging.
+Sea.
+You gain resistance to lightning damage, and you can breathe underwater.
+You also gain a swimming speed of 4 tiles.

 -